Remember, the August episode of the Zacks Ultimate Strategy Session is now available for viewing! Don't miss your chance to hear:

 Winning streaks for the S&P and Dow came to end on Wednesday as new trade concerns attempted to snatch attention away from this strong earnings season.
 However, the NASDAQ just keeps rolling along toward new highs.

 The tech-heavy index only advanced 0.06% to 7888.3, but that was enough for a seventh straight day on the plus side.
 The index is less than 1% from setting a new record and climbing completely out of the recent 'tech wreck' that sprung from Facebook's disappointing quarter.

 Trade issues have taken a beat seat during earnings season, but they moved back into the frame on Wednesday when China announced plans for a 25% tariff on $16 billion worth of U.S. imports.
 This comes just a day after the U.S. published a list of $16 billion worth of Chinese goods to be hit with tariffs.
 Now that earnings season is winding down, everyone is wondering if trade headlines will again dominate the market.

-.
 "Today's pause in equities did little to reverse my expectations.
 Let's hope that the retail stocks don't cause too much concern for markets.
-Get ready for some summertime quiet to fall on the market,"
+Get ready for some summertime quiet to fall on the market," he continued.